 where $m$ is the total mass, $R$ is the particle radius, $\lambda=\Delta x/(2R)$, and $\Delta x$ is the superposition size.

-Although self-gravity has been extensively investigated in general relativity~\cite{lynden-bell1961stellar}, writing a fully-consistent relativistic spontaneous collapse models remains an open problem.
-In the non-relativistic limit one can nonetheless construct a wavefunction collapse models inspired by Newtonian gravity~\cite{diosi1987universal,diosi1989models} which recovers the prediction for Penrose's decoherence time $\tau$~\cite{diosi2005intrinsic,diosi2007notes}.
-A drawback of the proposed model is however that it requires a short-distance cut-off to avoid the divergence for point-like microscopically mass distributions~\cite{ghirardi1990continuous}.
+Although self-gravity has been extensively investigated in general relativity~\cite{lynden-bell1961stellar}, writing a fully consistent relativistic spontaneous collapse model remains an open problem.
+In the non-relativistic limit, one can nonetheless construct a wavefunction collapse model inspired by Newtonian gravity~\cite{diosi1987universal,diosi1989models}, which recovers the prediction for Penrose's decoherence time $\tau$~\cite{diosi2005intrinsic,diosi2007notes}.
+A drawback of the proposed model is, however, that it requires a short-distance cut-off to avoid the divergence for point-like microscopically mass distributions~\cite{ghirardi1990continuous}.
 We briefly discuss experimental bounds on the short-distance cut-off, usually labeled as $R_0$, at the end of this section.

-There have been a series of investigations aiming to derive the collapse of the wave-function from an underlying mechanism related to random fluctuations of the spacetime:
+There have been a series of investigations aiming to derive the collapse of the wave function from an underlying mechanism related to random fluctuations of spacetime:

 where $g_{\mu\nu}$ is the spacetime metric, $\bar{g}_{\mu\nu}$ denotes a fixed background, and $\delta g_{\mu\nu}$ denotes the stochastic fluctuations.
-One of the earliest such attempt posited that the wave-function collapse could be induced by real-valued fluctuations of the space-time metric related to the Planck scale~\cite{karolyhazy1966gravitation}.
-However, the obtained model is still compatible with the superposition principle and it seems to be at odds with the predicted X-ray emission from charged particles~\cite{diosi1993calculation}.
-An alternative idea with complex valued fluctuations of the space-time metric was also proposed~\cite{adler2004quantum}, with a possible model of the basic form of Eq.~\eqref{scm} constructed in~\cite{gasbarri2017gravity}.
+One of the earliest such attempts posited that the wave-function collapse could be induced by real-valued fluctuations of the space-time metric related to the Planck scale~\cite{karolyhazy1966gravitation}.
+However, the obtained model is still compatible with the superposition principle, and it seems to be at odds with the predicted X-ray emission from charged particles~\cite{diosi1993calculation}.
+An alternative idea with complex-valued fluctuations of the space-time metric was also proposed~\cite{adler2004quantum}, with a possible model of the basic form of Eq.~\eqref{scm} constructed in~\cite{gasbarri2017gravity}.